A tautology is a formula that is true in every possible interpretation. First and foremost, we are true to ourselves and to each other.

 Our mailing list is our primary way of communicating together.
 Our baseline expectation is radically inclusive: anyone who is interested is joining is welcome on the mailing list, at our events, and in our camps.
 Contact firstname.lastname@example.org to offer an introduction and request an invitation.

-To preserve the safety and autonomy of our collective and its members, anyone who assaults or harasses a member of Tautology is not welcome in our camps, at our events, or on the collective's mailing list.
+To preserve the safety and autonomy of our collective and its members, anyone who assaults or harasses any other person is not welcome in our camps, at our events, or on the collective's mailing list.
 Further, anyone employed as a federal, state, or local law enforcement officer is not welcome on our mailing list.

 If you believe someone needs to be removed from camp or an event, contact the person who organized that camp or event.
 If you believe someone needs to be removed from the mailing list, contact firstname.lastname@example.org.
 If that individual is removed, the person removing them will notify the collective of that decision through an email to the mailing list.